 Communicate love with your presence

-In keeping with our month-long focus on building our relational communication skills, we are revisiting a skill that is becoming more and more in short supply – being fully present.
+To build our relational communication skills, we must master a skill that is becoming more and more in short supply – being fully present.
 With so much competing for our attention, being present is more difficult to achieve all the time.

 How much do you spend on Valentine gifts?
 Most years, Americans spend more than $19 billion on gifts and another $30 billion on dining out and romantic getaways.
 Candy, cards, flowers, and jewelry are big business during this holiday.
 How do you communicate love?